adnrs96/components/src/docs/layout.md

-### This section is dedicated to the layout components used in all asyncy websites
+### This section is dedicated to the layout components used in all storyscript websites